Swiss residence permit for EU/EFTA citizens

 Rules for persons without gainful employment

-Pensioners, students or private individuals who transfer their residence to Switzerland without working here (see paragraph II for the rules for persons with gainful employment), must register in their community of residence within 14 days of arrival in Switzerland.
-(Please note that according to the Agreement on the Free Movement of Persons [AFMP], there are no authorising and obligation to register if less than three months of residence are planned).
-Upon the registration you can, upon presentation of a valid passport or identity card, obtain a residence permit without gainful employment (Permit B).
-However, it is necessary to prove the existence of sufficient financial resources as well as the existence of a sickness and accident insurance to avoid possible dependence on social welfare.
-Sufficient financial resources are deemed to be available if a Swiss citizen in the same situation does not receive social assistance (or supplementary benefits in the case of pensioners).
-For further information, those affected should contact the cantonal migration authorities and observe SKOS [Swiss Conference on Social Assistance] guidelines.
-Furthermore, it is essential to note that for a stay of three months or more in Switzerland, mandatory health insurance must be taken out with a Swiss health insurance company.
+Pensioners, students or private individuals who move to Switzerland without working here (see the following section for rules for persons in gainful employment) must register in their municipality of residence within 14 days of arrival in Switzerland.
+(Please note that according to the Agreement on the Free Movement of Persons FZA there is no obligation to obtain a permit and register if the planned stay is less than 3 months).
+When registering, you can apply for a residence permit without gainful employment (B permit) by presenting a valid passport or identity card.
+However, it is necessary to prove that you have sufficient financial means and health and accident insurance to avoid any dependency on social welfare.
+Sufficient financial resources are deemed to exist if a Swiss person in the same situation could not apply for social assistance (or a pensioner could not apply for supplementary benefits).
+For further information, those affected should contact the cantonal migration authorities and follow the SKOS guidelines.
+It is also important to note that for stays of 3 months or more in Switzerland, compulsory health insurance must be taken out with a Swiss health insurance company.

 Rules for persons with gainful employment

-If applicable, the following procedure must be followed if the person entering Switzerland wishes to work in Switzerland: Residence permits are then issued to employed persons, if the persons concerned apply for a residence permit within 14 days of arrival in Switzerland and in particular before taking up employment with the communes of residence.
-Thereby in particular, a valid identification document and a declaration of employment from the future employer or the employment contract with exact details of the workload must be submitted and the duration of the contract.
+In the event that the person entering Switzerland intends to take up gainful employment in Switzerland, the following procedure must be observed: Residence permits are issued to gainfully employed persons if they apply for a residence permit within 14 days of arriving in Switzerland and in particular before taking up employment.
+In particular, a valid identification document and a declaration of employment from the future employer or the employment contract with exact details of the workload and duration of the contract must be submitted.
 The procedure for self-employment is naturally somewhat different.
-In this case the certification documents of the inclusion of the self-employment (HR entry and founding capital).
-Therefore, it seems obvious that the conclusion that the data subject will not be able to exercise his right to data protection until after the granting of a permit to take up gainful employment.
-In this context, the authority can also check at any time whether the self-employment activity secures the existence of the enterprise.
-Is such a and there are no other means of earning a living, the person concerned can apply for a residence permit lose.
+In this case, the documents certifying the commencement of self-employment (HR entry and green capital) are used.
+The conclusion that the person concerned may only take up gainful employment after a permit has been granted therefore also seems obvious.
+Furthermore, the authorities can check at any time whether the self-employed activity is sufficient to secure the person's livelihood.
+If such gainful employment is no longer guaranteed and there are no other means of securing a livelihood, the person concerned may lose their residence permit.

-As a side note in this context, it may be added that the currently polarising question concerning the design of the framework agreement on accompanying measures between Switzerland and the EU concerns a dif-ferent topic: The main issue here is the eight-day notification period for foreign companies that send workers to Switzerland or employ foreign workers in Switzerland before they engage in gainful employment in Switzerland.
-These accompanying measures are intended to avoid the increased risk of wage Dumping caused by the free movement of persons.
-However, this question concerns foreign companies as employers and not individual employees and their residence status in Switzerland.
+As a side note, it should be added in this context that the currently polarizing issue regarding the structure of the framework agreement on accompanying measures between Switzerland and the EU concerns a different topic: The main issue here is the 8-day notification period for foreign companies that post workers to Switzerland or employ foreign workers in Switzerland before taking up gainful employment in Switzerland.
+These accompanying measures are intended to avoid the increased risk of wage dumping due to the free movement of persons.
+However, this issue concerns foreign companies as employers and not the individual employees and their residence status in Switzerland.

 Conclusion